When you can’t travel, try making these soups to help satiate your wanderlust. “Travel” to Italy, Spain, India and more with each bite.

 Roast Pumpkin soup is a favourite with locals in Australia.
-Most countries have a variation of this soup and it is no wonder that it is so well-liked.
+Most countries have a variation of this soup, and it’s no wonder that it is so well-liked.
 Pumpkin soup is flavoursome, creamy and filling and the perfect meal for winter.

 Minestrone Soup (Italy)

-Minestrone soup is one of my favourites and a go-to during winter because I know the recipe so well.
-I like changing it up too with different types of beans and I even make it without pasta if I am not in the mood for the extra carbs.
+Minestrone is one of my favourites and a go-to during winter.
+I like changing it up with different types of beans.
+You can also make it without pasta if I’m not in the mood for the extra carbs.